Tupelo, Mississippi: Severe weather

 Students clear the ruins of the Lee County Training School, one month after a deadly 1936 tornado outbreak.

 The spring of 1936 brought Tupelo one of its worst-ever natural disasters, part of the Tupelo-Gainesville tornado outbreak of April 5–6 in that year.
 The storm leveled 48 city blocks and over 200 homes, killing 216 people and injuring more than 700 persons.
 It struck at night, destroying large residential areas on the city's north side.
 Among the survivors was Elvis Presley, then a baby.
 Obliterating the Gum Pond neighborhood, the tornado dropped most of the victims' bodies in the pond.
 The storm has since been rated F5 on the Fujita scale.
 The Tupelo Tornado is recognized as one of the deadliest in U.S. history.

 The Mississippi State Geologist estimated a final death toll of 233 persons, but 100 whites were still reported as hospitalized at the time.
-Because the white newspapers did not publish news about blacks until the 1940s and 1950s, historians have had difficulty learning the fates of blacks injured in the tornado.
+Because the white newspapers did not publish news about Black people until the 1940s and 1950s, historians have had difficulty learning the fates of those injured in the tornado.
 Based on this, historians now estimate the death toll was higher than in official records.
 Fire broke out at the segregated Lee County Training School, which was destroyed.
 Its bricks were salvaged for other uses.

 The area is subject to tornadoes.
 On May 8, 2008, one rated an EF3 on the Enhanced Fujita Scale struck the town.
 On April 28, 2014, another large EF3 tornado struck Tupelo and the surrounding communities, causing significant damage.
 On the night of May 2, 2021, two EF1 tornadoes formed near town with the second being a large tornado that directly struck the northwest side of downtown, prompting a tornado emergency to be issued by the National Weather Service.